Balloon Fight: Release

 In the WarioWare, Inc. series, some of 9-Volt's games are based on Balloon Fight.
 In WarioWare: Smooth Moves, there is also a minigame functioning as a three-dimensional version of Balloon Trip; players use the Wii Remote only for the microgame version, and also use the Nunchuk in the complete 3D Balloon Trip.

 The original tech demo for Yoshi Touch & Go was called Yoshi's Balloon Trip.
 Balloon Fight is the theme for Touch Mode in Tetris DS, although the mode itself has almost nothing to do with the game other than the music and decorative graphics.

-On April 12, 2007, Club Nintendo released Tingle's Balloon Fight for the Nintendo DS, an exclusive game featuring Tingle, a Nintendo character who originated from The Legend of Zelda series.
+Tingle's Balloon Fight was released in April 2007 for the Nintendo DS, a version of the game featuring Tingle from The Legend of Zelda series exclusively for Club Nintendo members.
 The game is a remake of the home version, featuring the "Balloon Fight" and "Balloon Trip" modes.
 The levels are expanded slightly to utilize both screens, similar to the arcade game except based entirely around the NES levels.
 A gallery that contained concept art was also included, where each piece could be unlocked by completing specific in-game tasks.

 The Balloon Fighter appears in Super Mario Maker as an unlockable Mystery Mushroom costume as part of an update.

-Balloon Fight has been re-released as part of Nintendo's Virtual Console.
-On June 8, 2007, Balloon Fight was released in Europe, followed by a release in North America on July 16, 2007, and Japan on November 12, 2007.
-The game was released on Virtual Console for Nintendo 3DS as part of that system's Ambassador Program in September 2011.
+Balloon Fight was released on the Wii's Virtual Console in Europe on June 8, 2007, followed by a release in North America on July 16, and Japan on November 12.
+The game was released on Virtual Console for the Nintendo 3DS as part of that system's Ambassador Program in September 2011.
+The game was released on the Wii U's Virtual Console service on January 23, 2013, in North America until February 23, as part of a promotion celebrating the 30th anniversary of the release of the original Famicom.

-In Nintendo Land, there is an attraction called Balloon Trip Breeze that is very similar to Balloon Trip from the original Balloon Fight.

-The game was released on the Wii U Virtual Console service on January 23, 2013, in North America until February 23, 2013, as part of a promotion celebrating the 30th anniversary of the release of the original Nintendo Famicom.
 Balloon Fight became the first Wii U Virtual Console title to be released.
-On November 11, 2016, the game (alongside 29 other games) was included in the NES Classic Edition (Nintendo Classic Mini in Europe).
+In November 2016, the game was one in 30 games released alongside the NES Classic Edition.

+In Nintendo Land, there is an attraction called Balloon Trip Breeze that is similar to Balloon Trip from the original Balloon Fight.

-The NES version of Balloon Fight was re-released as one of the launch titles for Nintendo Switch Online on September 18, 2018.
+The NES version of Balloon Fight was re-released as one of the launch titles for the Nintendo Classics service on September 18, 2018.

-The original arcade version, Vs. Balloon Fight, was ported by Hamster Corporation and released on the Nintendo Switch Arcade Archives on December 27, 2019.